mdeguzis/RetroRig/README.md

 an easy way to get up and running with RetroGaming on x86_64 Linux systems.
 Pull requests or Issues are very much welcome!

+**Please be advised:**
+RetroRig requires sudo access to inject the xboxdrv init sripts, install softwate via apt-get, and other various items.
+All script code and config files are available for review.

 Thank you for your patience.

 ## Demo Video (Version 0.7.9)